mku11/visual-dsa/README.md

 For more info see: https://code.visualstudio.com/api/working-with-extensions/publishing-extension

+## Installation
+Click on Extensions on the left side in VS Code and click on the menu option "Install from VSIX".

 ## License:
 Visual DSA is released under MIT License.
 Code includes other projects with their own license: